Portalverse Client App

 Through testing this user flow, it materialised that users, as well as the business, would benefit from decentralised concepts being removed from client user experience, and these insights informed the design for the second (i.e Web 2) iteration.

-Updated Experience
+Updated Web2 Experience

 Conventional Authentication

-Returned to a conventional email-based authentication
+Returned to email-based authentication

-Ability to link game launchers
+Link game launchers

-Access cloud saves of your favourite launcher, keep your progress
+Access cloud saves and keep your progress

 Free tier trial